Why do we care?

 HLPF diary blog

 Governments aren't doing enough to achieve the Sustainable Development Goals promise they made back in 2015.
-Leading voices from the development sector will blog live from HLPF to report on what is being said (and done!) to end global poverty.
+Leading voices from the development sector blogged live from HLPF to report on what is being said (and done!) to end global poverty.

 Voluntary national reviews

 Every year Governments present voluntary national reviews (VNRs) of their progress on the SDGs.
 The VNRs report on national progress and key findings on the 6/7 goals that are selected to report on that year.
 The VNR countries submit a comprehensive written report as well as documents detailing key findings.